weiliangliu0/weiliangliu0.github.io/_pages/miscellaneous.md

 <p>
-I’m proud of my average rank of 2.9 among 8 players, with 32% of my matches finishing in first place.
-My best seasonal rank so far is "Queen", the top tier in the game’s ranking system.
+I’m proud of my average rank of 2.9 among 8 players, with 32% of matches finishing in first place.
+My best seasonal rank is "Queen", the top tier in the game’s ranking system.
 </p>

 </body>